Home / Military History / Roman Corvus: How Rome...

 What Was the Corvus?

-The Corvus (Latin for “raven”) was a movable boarding bridge mounted on the prow of Roman warships.
-It transformed naval combat into a form of land battle conducted at sea.
+The Corvus (Latin for "raven") was a movable boarding bridge mounted on the prow of Roman warships.
+It transformed naval combat into a form of land battle conducted at sea, allowing Roman legionaries to exploit their superiority in close-quarters fighting instead of competing with the Carthaginians in maneuver warfare.
+(Polybius, Histories 1.22; Lazenby, The First Punic War; Goldsworthy, The Fall of Carthage)

 Physical Description